penseipublicidade/website/docs/controls/safearea.md

 ### `left`

 Whether to avoid system intrusions on the left.

-Default is `True`.
+Defaults to `True`.

 ### `maintain_bottom_view_padding`